raspberrypilearning/mandala/en/step_3.md

 --- task ---

-Try playing around with different numbers in your `pattern`{:class="block3myblocks"} function call.
+Try playing around with different numbers in your `pattern`{:class="block3myblocks"}.
 You can reset the position and size of your sprite anytime you like.

 ![Image of the sprites' attribute box with the size, x coordinate, and y coordinate all set to zero.](images/reset-attributes.png)